Trip Introduction

 How to get there?

 There are three options to start the hike.
 1) Start the trek from Phewa Lake near Halanchowk via Kalabang and spend the first night in Bhumdi.
 5-6 hours of walking bring you to Panchase Bhanjyang on the second day.
 There are half a dozen hotels at Bhanjyang and it is 1.5 hours to Panchase Hill from there and just one hotel on the top.
 The next day after enjoying the sunrise and hot breakfast descending to the Chitre village of Parbat would be best via Pancsila Lake.
 2) The second option is to start the hike from Peace Stupa and trek to Panchase via Pumdi Bhumdi.
-3) Third option is to ride a local bus or take a taxi to Kande and then Bhadaure and trek to Panchase.
+3) The third option is to ride a local bus or take a taxi to Kande and then Bhadaure and trek to Panchase.

 Distance and elevation